 Generally no patient will be admitted in our nursing home immedietly after the first consultation even if accomodation is available as the physical condition of the patient may not be suiatable to undergo clinical treatments like pizhichil, navarakizhi etc. Hence the patient will be advised to start treatment as out patient and then report again after a month or so for admission.
 But the case of patients coming from other states with prior intimation will be considered favourably if permitted by the Physician.
 Generally no patient will be admitted during summer (15th April to 15th June) as summer season.

-For 25 days’ stay as inpatinet the cost will approximately be Rs.45,000.00 which does not include the cost of food.
-For All rooms are self contained (Europian Closets) and provided with 2 cots, beds, bed spreads, table, chair etc. Cooking with kerosine stove is allowed inside the room.
-The room rent will vary betwen Rs.
-500.00 and Rs.
-750.00.
-An assistant brought by the patient will have to stay with him through out the treatment.
-Accomadation is arranged as per seniority in the waiting list.
-How ever preference will be given in emergency cases.
+For 22 days' stay as inpatinet the cost will be approximately Rs.75,000.00 (Non A.C Room) which does not include the cost of food.
+For All rooms are self contained (Europian Closets) and provided with 2 cots, beds, bed spreads, table, chair etc. The room rent will be Rs.
+800.00. for Non A.C rooms and Rs.
+1750.00 for A.C rooms.